 Postgraduate Research Student

-Causing Refugee Flows: An Inquiry on Third State Responsibility
+Causing Forced Displacement: An Inquiry into 'Displacing Third State' Responsibility

 Summary of Research

 This research will scrutinize the responsibility of third countries that may have contributed to a refugee flow, whether directly or indirectly, thus providing a wider understanding of how the law on State responsibility determines accountability for forced migration.
 The end goal is to determine whether the laws of international responsibility, as expressed in the International Law Commission Articles on State Responsibility (ASR), can be relied upon in this context.
 It will augment available literature, focusing on the responsibilities of the State of origin of the persons concerned, by centring instead on third countries.
 The research will thus fill a gap, by providing a more comprehensive and nuanced understanding of today’s realities of population displacement due to armed conflict.

 This project will use a legal-doctrinal methodology, drawing on a multi-disciplinary approach, combining knowledge from different legal branches (IHL–IHRL–IRL–PIL).
 In particular, the attribution and causation analysis, which is very much evidence-dependent, will require an investigation of the factual reality and specific implication of third countries in the causation chain leading to population displacements.
 The research will also utilise theoretical studies of causation and multi-causality in the social sciences domain, to inform the analysis of the ‘attribution’ and ‘causation’ elements of international responsibility.